Foxes Lair

 Picture

 Honeybees are larger than most native bees, but it was evident that they rarely contacted the stigma due to large flower size.
 They just stole pollen and nectar while birds, small animals, (large flower wasps?) did the pollination.
+Red flowers are much more visible to birds and large animals than insects.

 Apart from stink bugs, which routinely remove growing points from most seedlings I try to rear in Foxes Lair, few insects bother my street tree.
 This little fellow is tolerated.